This year we celebrate the 50th anniversary of our Cascade Head Preserve. See how we're paying homage to one of Oregon's first preserves.

 Additionally, our scientists are also helping evaluate sites off Oregon's coast to better protect natural resources, including

-The Oregon silverspot butterfly, federally listed as a threatened species, is known to only five other locations in the world.
-The butterfly depends on a single plant species, the early blue violet (which grows coastal grassland openings), to serve as food for its larvae.
+The Oregon silverspot butterfly, federally listed as a threatened species, is known to only four other locations in the world.
+The butterfly depends on a single plant species, the early blue violet (which grows in coastal grassland openings), to serve as food for its larvae.
 Elk, deer, coyote, snowshoe hare and the Pacific giant salamander frequent the preserve, while bald eagle, great horned owl, northern harrier, red-tail hawk and the occasional peregrine falcon soar in hunting forays over the grassy slopes.

 Formed by the uplift of underwater volcanic basalt flows, the headland is unusual for the extent of its prairies dominated by native species: red fescue, wild rye, Pacific reedgrass, coastal paintbrush, goldenrod, blue violet and streambank lupine.
 Rare wildflowers include hairy checkermallow and the Cascade Head catchfly, with 99% of the catchfly's world population found only here.